verdie-g/modern-caching/README.md

 - Strict API. [`IReadOnlyCache`](https://github.com/verdie-g/modern-caching/blob/main/src/ModernCaching/IReadOnlyCache.cs)
   has only two methods:
-  - `TryGet`, a synchronous operation to only get the value if it's present in the local cache.
+  - `TryPeek`, a synchronous operation to only get the value if it's present in the local cache.
   - `TryGetAsync`, an asynchronous operation to get the first fresh value in the local cache, distributed cache or the data source, in that order.